June 18, 2021

 Thank you for visiting our website.
+A get away to the beautiful Cisco Chain area here in the Upper Peninsula of Michigan in any season is a memorable.
 We hope you’ll find that one of our homes or more will fit the needs of your family and friends for an upcoming stay on the awesome Cisco Chain.
 It’s a beautiful body of water incorporating fifteen lakes…thirteen of which are accessible from our homes right here.
+Fishing on the Cisco Chain gives such a variety of fishing experiences as you travel from one lake to another.
 Record and Big Africa have no homes on them at all and are wonderful lakes to fish and explore.
-Every lake has its own characteristics, and we would love for you to come back to enjoy all of the Chain or to discover what it has to offer for the very first time.
+Every lake has its own characteristics, and we would love for you to come back again to enjoy all of the Chain or to discover what it has to offer for the very first time.
 Also, Sylvania is just a mile away (about four miles to the actual check-in area).
 It has 36 unspoiled lakes, hiking trails, sandy beach and picnic area, and more for your explorations.
 Waterfalls are not far away!
 Lake Superior is only a little more than an hour’s drive!
 And we are so happy that we have such scenic and varied areas so close.
 Mother Nature has been more than kind to us here, and we know you’ll love it here as much as we do!

-Happy Easter to All from our home to yours!
 We hope to see you soon.
 Phone 906-358-4390 for our landline or 715-360-6650 for Carole’s cell and text.
-We’ll be happy to answer any questions you have and help with any upcoming vacation plans you have.
+We’ll be happy to answer any questions you have and to help with any upcoming vacation plans you have.
 Thanks again.

 Denver and Carole